eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

 That Java class contains a *main()* method which can be used to invoke the generation with that module.
 It can be called by itself as a normal Java program (including as a standalone application, outside of Eclipse), or using the more convenient *Acceleo Application* launcher.
-Such launchers require two input arguments :
+Such launchers require two input arguments:

 - the input model (for example a *.uml* file)
 - the target folder

+back to Contents_

 Launching a Module
 ------------------